wcko87/rabi-ribi-maps/maps/platforming_tricks_tutorial/index.md

 # Changelog

+### Japanese Translation (v1.20)
+- Japanese translation made by [BDTaNaKa](https://twitter.com/oinari20001).

+### v1.20
+- Update Giant Zip room to include Bunny Amulet and Air Dash
+- Fix issues in text (especially regarding which tricks require v1.08 Hammer Roll)
+  - (note: as of Rabi-Ribi v1.9, Tunnel Jump Zips require v1.08 Hammer Roll to be turned on)
+- Upgrade hidden slide zip room with more zips.
+Fix Seana zip.
+- Tweaked Buffered Airdash tutorial to make it harder to do without buffered airdahes.
+- Fix some small issues (room colors in nixie skip room, slide zip to escape room with item)
+- Small adjustments (semisolid in slide jump room, wall jump indicators in whirlbonk area)
+- Chinese and Korean translations are also updated.

 ### Chinese Translation (v1.10)
 - Chinese translation made by [Phantasma](https://space.bilibili.com/5447176/#/). (also special thanks to craze819, copyliu, INDEXFAN, Marisa for reviewing and comments)